 Psychiatrist, lawyer convicted in Smith drug case

-Prosecutors contended during the nine-week trial that the defendants were dazzled by Smith's glamor and filled her demands for prescription drugs to protect their insider status in her personal life and her celebrity world.
+The prosecutors contended the defendants were dazzled by Smith's glamor and filled her demands for prescription drugs to protect their insider status in her personal life and her celebrity world.
+Jurors appeared to reject that argument.

-Defense attorneys countered by portraying the defendants as angels of mercy who were trying to help Smith cope with her chronic pain, particularly after she gave birth to her daughter by cesarean then quickly lost her 20-year-old son, Daniel, to a drug overdose.
+Defense attorneys portrayed the defendants as angels of mercy who were trying to help Smith cope with her chronic pain, particularly after she gave birth to her daughter by cesarean then quickly lost her 20-year-old son, Daniel, to a drug overdose.

-Smith eventually died of an accidental drug overdose in Florida in 2007, but the defendants were not charged in her death at age 39.
+The 39-year-old Smith died of an accidental drug overdose in Florida in 2007, but the defendants were not charged in her death.

-As he left the courthouse, Stern told reporters, "Everything relating to the appropriateness of the medication, I was acquitted of."
+As he left the courthouse, Stern, 41, told reporters: "Everything relating to the appropriateness of the medication, I was acquitted of."

 His lawyer, Steve Sadow, said Stern never denied using his name on Smith's prescriptions but maintained Stern didn't know it was illegal.